 Dates and Sites.
 The tournament will be held three weeks prior to the start of the NCAA Championships on Wednesday through Sunday.
-The 2019 SEC Tournament will be held April 17-21, and hosted by Texas A&M University.
-The order of rotation for hosting the SEC Tournament shall be:
+The 2021 SEC Tournament will be hosted by the University of Florida.
+See Supplement C in General Administration for Future Championship Dates and Sites.